-For any program of study which may require transfer or admission at another institution for further training, students need early consultation with Freed-Hardeman advisors.
+For any program of study that may require transfer or admission at another institution for further training, students need early consultation with Freed-Hardeman advisors.
 In addition, they should review the catalog of the school or schools considered for transfer or post baccalaureate admission and plan for timely contact with admissions representatives and advisors from such schools.
 While degree planning and schedule approval is pursued with an academic advisor in the student's major department at Freed-Hardeman, other advising services are also available on campus.
 See the sections on "Advising and Counseling," "Student Assessment," "Faculty Advising," "Honors Program," and "Law School Preparation" elsewhere in this catalog.

-PRE-PROFESSIONAL PROGRAMS ADMINISTERED WITHIN SPECIFIC SCHOOLS:
+PRE-PROFESSIONAL PROGRAMS ADMINISTERED WITHIN SPECIFIC COLLEGES:

-SCHOOL OF ARTS AND HUMANITIES
+COLLEGE OF ARTS AND SCIENCES

-Teaching Licensure (See School of Education)
+Teaching Licensure (See College of Education and Behavioral Studies)